nereum/internetdb/README.md

 .
 Finished.
 </pre>

-Once the database created and populated is possbile to query it directly or use the php-cli script "check_ip".<br>
+Once the database is created and populated is possbile to query it directly or use the php-cli script "check_ip".<br>
-Follow an examle of how to check an IP using the script:<br>
+Follow an examle of how to check an IP using this script:<br>

 <pre>
 $ ./check_ip 172.217.28.100